 \section{LoTSS DR1 catalog}

-The LOFAR Two-metre Sky Survey (LoTSS; \cite{Shimwell:2017}) is ongoing and planned to scan the entire northern sky at 120-168 MHz. \cite{Shimwell:2019} prepare the first full-quality public data release (LoTSS-DR1) catalog from $63$ LoTSS data sets (2\% of the total survey) in the region of the HETDEX Spring Field that were observed between 2014 May 23 and 2015 October 15.
-The LoTSS DR1 been prepared using a fully automated direction-dependent calibration and imaging pipeline discussed in \cite{Shimwell:2017}.
-The catalog covers $424$ square degrees and contains total $325,694$ sources with peak flux density at least five times the local rms noise, thus a source density of about $770$ sources per square degree.
-The resolution of the survey images is $6\arcsec$ and the positional accuracy of the sources in catalog is within $0.2\arcsec$.
-The median sensitivity is $71~\mu {\rm Jy}$/beam at $144$ MHz. \cite{Williams:2019} remove artefacts and corrects wrong groupings of Gaussian components and prepare a value-added catalog, the catalog then contains $318,520$ point sources of which $231,716$ have optical/near-IR identifications in Pan-STARRS\footnote{\href{https://www.ifa.hawaii.edu/research/Pan-STARRS.shtml}{https://www.ifa.hawaii.edu/research/Pan-STARRS.shtml}}/WISE\footnote{\href{https://www.nasa.gov/mission_pages/WISE/main/index.html}{https://www.nasa.gov/mission\_pages/WISE/main/index.html} }, not all of these have photo-$z$ detection, as Pan-STARRS is not as complete as WISE and we only have photo-$z$'s for about 50\% of all radio sources.
+The LOFAR Two-metre Sky Survey (LoTSS; \cite{Shimwell:2017}) is ongoing and plans to scan the entire northern sky at 120-168 MHz. \cite{Shimwell:2019} have prepared the first full-quality public data release (LoTSS-DR1) catalog from $63$ LoTSS data sets (2\% of the total survey) in the region of the HETDEX Spring Field that were observed between 2014 May 23 and 2015 October 15.
+The LoTSS DR1 has been prepared using a fully automated direction-dependent calibration and imaging pipeline discussed in \cite{Shimwell:2017}.
+The catalog covers $424$ square degrees and contains a total of $325,694$ sources with peak flux density at least five times the local rms noise, thus a source density of about $770$ sources per square degree.
+The resolution of the survey images is $6\arcsec$ and the positional accuracy of the sources in the catalog is within $0.2\arcsec$.
+The median sensitivity is $71~\mu {\rm Jy}$/beam at $144$ MHz. \cite{Williams:2019} remove artefacts, correct wrong groupings of Gaussian components and prepare a value-added catalog; the catalog then contains $318,520$ sources of which $231,716$ have optical/near-IR identifications in Pan-STARRS\footnote{\href{https://www.ifa.hawaii.edu/research/Pan-STARRS.shtml}{https://www.ifa.hawaii.edu/research/Pan-STARRS.shtml}}/WISE\footnote{\href{https://www.nasa.gov/mission_pages/WISE/main/index.html}{https://www.nasa.gov/mission\_pages/WISE/main/index.html} }.
+Not all of these have photo-$z$ detection, as Pan-STARRS is not as complete as WISE and we only have photo-$z$s for about 50\% of all radio sources.